 The unemployment rate is at 3.9% in the first quarter of 2020, and this number is expected to continually increase.
-For your information, the unemployment rate in Malaysia for the first quarter of the year is recorded to be the highest number in 10 years with a total of 615,000 people in March 2020!
+As of 1Q2020, Malaysia recorded the highest unemployment rate in the last 10 years totalling 615,000 Malaysians in March 2020!

 2. More auction properties in the market

 Bank Negara Malaysia (BNM) will deem the loan as an NPL if homeowners fail to make payments on their loan instalments for three consecutive months.
 The bank will start issuing Mortgage Defaults to property owners who fail to make payments, five months after the moratorium period ends.

 During that period, the bank will appoint a real estate appraiser to assess the value of the property for auction.
 After seven to eight months, the house will be declared for auction and will be advertised on the bank portals.
 Subsequently, the house will start to be advertised on social media and online portals owned by auction agents appointed by the bank.

 3. Banks will be more selective in approving home loan applications

 Even though banks have reduced the interest rates, the number of approved loans will be lower due to many Malaysians no longer having a fixed income or losing their source of income altogether.
 50 out of 100 loan applications are denied due to various basic issues even before the COVID-19 pandemic.